AgustaWestland AW101: Powerplant

 The engines power an 18.59 m diameter five-bladed main rotor.
 The rotor blades are constructed from carbon/glass with nomex honeycomb and rohacell foam, edged with titanium alloy in a sandwich construction.
 The shaping of the main rotor blades is derived from the BERP rotor blades first used on the Westland Lynx.
 This blade design improves aerodynamic efficiency at the blade tip and reduces the acoustic signature.
-Improved BERP IV rotors have since been developed; when installed this increases the AW101's maximum takeoff weight.
+Improved BERP IV rotors have since been developed; when installed this increases the AW101's maximum take-off weight.

 Each engine is supplied by a separate 1,074 L fuel tank using dual booster pumps.
 Optional fourth and fifth tanks can be added to act as a reservoir supply, topping up the main tanks during flight, increasing range or endurance.
 The AW101 can also be fitted with a probe for aerial refuelling.
 Self-sealing fuel tanks are an optional item to be selected by the customer.
 An inlet particle separator system can be installed, protecting the engine when operating in sandy environments.